Government of Canada marks Royal Assent of the Build Canada Homes Act

 June 22, 2026

-The Government of Canada today announced that Bill C‑20, the Build Canada Homes Act, has received Royal Assent, marking an important milestone in the Government’s plan to build more homes, faster and help make housing more affordable for Canadians.
+The Government of Canada has announced that Bill C‑20, the Build Canada Homes Act, has received Royal Assent, marking an important milestone in the Government’s plan to build more homes, faster and help make housing more affordable for Canadians.

 The Build Canada Homes Act sets out the legislative framework to establish Build Canada Homes as a Crown corporation, strengthening its capacity to scale up housing delivery and work in partnership with provinces, territories, municipalities, Indigenous partners and the private and non-profit sectors.